ShakeebSk/lets-Build-our-own-Git/README.md

     └── index        # Staging area
 ```

+## 🎬 PyGit Demo

+Here’s a quick walkthrough of **PyGit** in action — initializing a repo, adding files, committing, creating branches, and stashing changes.

 # 🔍 How It Works (Visualized)
 ## 🗃️ 1.
 Object Storage (Blobs, Trees, Commits)
 ```text